 We undertook a rapid review to analyse surveys carried out by member organisations between March-July 2020.
 Our findings show that many people experienced substantial harm and distress, in large numbers and across all groups and conditions.

 The NHS, government, local government and non-profit sector responses to COVID-19 in early 2020 were extraordinary and unprecedented, and so we can say without blaming anyone that we must do things differently next time.

 This report covers issues such as wellbeing, access to medication, getting food, shielding and access to healthcare, jobs and finances.
 Some effects are likely to be long-term; some compromised people’s independence and ability to self-manage their conditions; and some were potentially life-threatening.

 Key recommendations include doing anything to avoid shutting down health and care services; listening to people is key; people must be provided with much better information.

 There is vital information on negative impacts and statistics that show the broad experience of people with long-term health conditions and caring responsibilities.
 There is also some powerful first-hand testimony.
-Please see the report available as a download at the bottom of the page.

 National Voices is a coalition and we must thank everyone who came together to make this valuable report happen, including its author, Fiona Weir, and all the research participants.
 Together we are so strong.